Whoa! That monster is silver! Shiny, metallic silver!

 - Rough cut your paper-backed fusible adhesive pieces and layer them over the interfacing.
 Cover that with a press cloth and fuse according to the fusible adhesive instructions.

-Now you’re ready to cut out the pieces and fuse them to your applique – again keeping a press cloth between the lamé and your iron.
+Now you’re ready to cut out the pieces and fuse them to your applique – again keeping a press cloth between the metallic lamé and your iron.